 Polenta with leeks and cheese is one my winter comfort food.
 Polenta is the oldest foods with a strong tradition in northern Italy.
 Its goodness consists in the quality of the flour and, of course, also in the high quality of the ingredients used to dress it.
 Usually, the cheeses are the ideal match.
-Polenta with cheese is one of my beloved foods, especially when I spend a few days in the beautiful mountains of Valle D’Aosta.
+Polenta with cheese is one of my beloved foods, especially when I spend a few days in the beautiful mountains of Valle D’Aosta (Northern Italy).
 There, in front of a fireplace, I always find the ideal atmosphere to enjoy a dish as simple and delicious as this one.
 This is the perfect dish to serve for an informal brunch on a chilly day.
-Simple high-quality ingredients make the recipe ideal.
+Simple high-quality ingredients make, as always, the difference.

 400 g (14 oz) pre-cooked polenta

 150 g (5 ½) Fontina cheese, cut into cubes

 extra virgin olive oil, to taste